 - Loan of audio and Braille books

-- Oklahoma Telephone Reader: OLBPH-operated newspaper reading service whereby local articles, ads and other content are made available to our patrons via telephone access
+- Oklahoma Telephone Reader: an OLBPH-operated newspaper reading service whereby local articles, ads and other content are made available to patrons via telephone access

 - NFB NEWSLINE: National Federation of the Blind’s telephone reading service providing national and international periodicals, TV listings and job listings.
 The OLBPH serves as a certifier for this program.
-For program details call (866) 504-7300 or go to www.nfbnewsline.org
+For program details call (866) 504-7300.

 AT Devices Provided/ Covered

-- To request an application for library services either call the OLBPH to have one mailed or go to olbph.org , click on the apply tab and download form.
+- To request an application for library services either call the OLBPH to have one mailed or go to olbph.org, click on the apply tab and download the form.

-- Return completed application to the OLBPH via mail, FAX or scan/email to firstname.lastname@example.org
+- Return the completed application to the OLBPH via mail, FAX or scan/email to email@example.com

 Pieces to the Puzzle